-Purpose: To investigate the visual and anatomic outcomes of pro re nata (PRN) regimen of aflibercept (AFL) treatment in naive and switched patients with a diagnosis of neovascular age-related macular degeneration (n-AMD) and pigment epithelium detachment (PED)
+Purpose: To investigate the visual and anatomic outcomes of pro re nata (PRN) regimen of affibercept (AFL) treatment in naive and switched patients with a diagnosis of neovascular age-related macular degeneration (n-AMD) and pigment epithelium detachment (PED)

-Materials and methods: This retrospective study included 30 eyes of 25 patients who presented with typical-type n-AMD with serous or fibrovascular PED.
-Group 1 included 19 eyes meeting the study criteria who switched therapy while group 2 included 11 treatment-naive eyes.
-The patients were treated with a PRN regimen of 2.0 mg intravitreal AFL and a loading dose was only given to naive eyes.
-Best corrected visual acuity (BCVA), central macular thickness (CMT), changes in pigment epithelium detachments (PED), presence of intraretinal fluid (IRF) and subretinal fluid (SRF) were assessed by 4-to-8 week intervals.
+Materials and methods: Thirty eyes of 25 patients who presented with typical-type n-AMD with serous or fibrovascular PED were included in this retrospective study.
+Nineteen eyes that met the study criteria in group 1 were switched and 11 eyes in group 2 were treatment naive.
+They were treated with a PRN regimen of 2.0 mg intravitreal AFL and a loading dose was only performed for naive eyes.
+Best corrected visual acuity (BCVA), central macular thickness (CMT), changes in pigment epithelium detachments (PED), presence of intraretinal fluid (IRF) and subretinal fluid (SRF) were assessed at 4-8week intervals.

-Results: After AFL injections, the mean CMT (group 1, p<0.001; group 2, p=0.026) and maximal PED height (group 1, p<0.001; group 2, p=0.004) were improved significantly, whereas the mean BCVA remained stable over time.
+Results: After AFL injections, the mean CMT (group 1, p<0.001; group 2, p=0.026) and maximal PED height (group 1, p<0.001; group 2, p=0.004) improved significantly, whereas the mean BCVA remained stable over time.
 Serous PEDs showed a significantly better response than fibrovascular PEDs (p=0.037).
-Changes in visual acuity were not associated with reduction in PED height (R^2 =0.002, p= 0.84).
+Changes in visual acuity were not associated with reduction in PED height ($R^2=0.002$, p=0.84).
 There was a resolution of fluid with a range of 64-74% of the treated eyes in two different groups.

-Conclusion: Similar morphologic short-term improvements were achieved following a PRN regimen of AFL injection in both the treatment-naive and switched group without change in visual acuity.
+Conclusion: Similar morphologic short-term improvements were achieved following a PRN regimen of AFL injection in both the treatmentnaive and switched group, without changes in visual acuity.